 These core capabilities are paired with analytics and integration capabilities that bring together a holistic digital experience platform, which can enable every single digital touchpoint across the customer journey.

 Optimizely’s DXP focuses on three areas of innovation, including speed, smart and scale.

 - Speed - Accelerating time to value through faster, tailored deployments

 - Smart - Empowering clients to make smarter decisions through enhanced analytics

-- Scale - Enabling clients to scale faster with less resources, through built-in AI and automation
+- Scale - Enabling clients to scale faster with fewer resources, through built-in AI and automation

-Here are Episerver’s five areas of focus for the near future:
+Here are Optimizely’s five areas of focus for the near future: